LukasKinder/Set-Encoding/README.md

 ## Supported Models

-The following models are implemented with set encoding:
+The following models are implemented and ready to use with set encoding:

  - *meta-llama/Llama-2-7b-chat-hf*
  - *meta-llama/Meta-Llama-3-8B-instruct*